jackmerrill/maatt.fr/content/ideas.md

     - Support for CalDav, CardDav, and WebDav
     - Web app should just add, show, and edit calendar events and contacts.
 WebDav should be very basic file management.
 - Anki client that's a bit prettier than the original
+    - The Linux app is basically unusual and I've only been able to study decks *properly* on macOS, which is a *humongous* PITA.
 - Alternative to Steam overlay
     - Would have to be really fast and responsive
     - Needs to work on basically any game™ (within reason ofc)